 Elaine Aron says that HSPs can have a bigger tendency to reject and deny part of themselves.

-There are plenty of resources on this website to strengthen your assertiveness, including my Social Power course and the following books and articles:
+There are plenty of resources on this website to strengthen your assertiveness, including Power University and the following books and articles:

 - Drawing boundaries with powerful people